Battle of Kunersdorf: Allied dispositions

 The Russian army, which before the battle of Kay had about 40,000 men and lost 4,804 in the battle, after the battle of Kay had about 35,000 men.
-After the battle of Kay, it was joined by the Rumyantsev corps of 7,000 men and the Austrian army of General Laudon.
+After the battle of Kay, it was joined by Pyotr Rumyantsev's corps of 7,000 men and the Austrian army of General Laudon.
 On August 4, 1759, according to the inspection, the total number of the Russian army was 41,248 people.
 This number included the regular army of 33,000 people and irregular—about 8,000 light cavalry of the Cossacks and Kalmyks.
 During the battle of Kunersdorf Saltykov left a detachment of 266 men in Frankfurt and had 41,000 for the battle.
 The Austrian army had on 4 August 18,523 men.
 These figures are reflected in the documents and are used in Russian scientific literature.
 There are also numerous overestimates of the Russian army, originating from German and English sources—for example 79,000, 64,000, 69,000 and even 88,000—these numbers are not based on documents.
 For example, the number 79,000 comes from the addition of 55,000 Russians and 24,000 Austrians, and 55,000 Russians are, in turn, the result of an army that had an initial strength of 60,000 people, lost about 5,000 at the battle of Kay.
 In fact, 60,000 is the total number of all Russian troops in Prussia, including garrisons in different cities, troops for the protection of communications and so on.

 A portion of the Russian force remained in Frankfurt as the Allied advanced guard.
 Saltykov had expected the Austrian commander-in-chief's entire army to arrive; instead a mere wing under Laudon's command came to his aid.
 Their collaboration was complicated by their personalities.
 Neither Laudon nor Saltykov had great command of operational arts.
 Saltykov did not like foreigners; Laudon thought Saltykov was inscrutable.
 Neither liked conversing through translators, and both mistrusted each other's intentions.